In this article, we will overview how to resize a partition in a Linux. We will use only built-in tools and commands.

 Shrinking or Extending Linux Partition

 First of all, let’s find the partition we want to resize.
-Use df -h command to list available partitions:
+Use df -h command to list available elements:

 The last line contains the device /dev/xvdb1 - it is our working partition.
 Note that there are actually 2 names: